markrey/RTAutomation/README.md

 * RTAutomationWeb.
 This provides a web interface to real time RTMQTT data and also historic data via NiFi with RTNiFiStreamProcessors and Kafka.
 RTAutomationWeb runs on Ubuntu 14.04.

 * RTSRServer.
-This provides a speech decoding capability currently based on CMU Sphinx.
+This provides a speech decoding capability currently based on CMU Sphinx and api.ai.

 * RTAutomationManager.
 RTInsteonServer, RTSRServer and RTAutomationWeb can be run in console mode instead of GUI mode when run on headless servers.
 To manage RTInsteonServer and RTAutomationWeb from another desktop, RTAutomationManager can be used to duplicate the local GUI management interface.
 RTAutomationManager runs on Ubuntu and Mac OS X.